Man gets life sentence in 2018 killing of Mollie Tibbetts

 Prosecutors suggested Bahena Rivera had a sexual motive, noting Tibbetts was wearing only socks and a sports bra and that her legs were spread when her body was found.
 They built their case around the surveillance video, his partial confession and DNA evidence of Tibbetts’ blood in his trunk.

+“Based upon the facts and circumstances of this case, it is very well deserved,” prosecutor Scott Brown said of the life sentence.

-Bahena Rivera’s lawyers argued his confession was false and had been coerced, and their client gave surprise testimony at trial sharing a different account.
+Bahena Rivera’s lawyers argued that his confession was false and had been coerced, and their client gave surprise testimony at trial sharing a different account.
 Bahena Rivera testified that two masked men kidnapped him from his trailer at gunpoint, made him drive while they attacked Tibbetts, instructed him on where to dispose of her body, and told him to stay quiet or that his young daughter and ex-girlfriend would be killed.

 The defense sought to cast suspicion on several others who had been scrutinized by investigators, including Tibbetts’ boyfriend and a local deputy who lives next to where Tibbetts’ body was found.